KeoH/basic-project-html/README.md

-# basic-project.vue
+# basic-project-html
-Basic project for Vue.js
+Basic project for HTML design with autoreload

 ## How to use this template project